 In theory, it shouldn’t matter if a cat eats dry food or wet food, but each type has its benefits and drawbacks.

 Dry cat food, also known as dry kibble, is a highly processed, shelf-stable food.
-Dry cat food is good for a long time in the original sealed bag, sometimes a year or longer.
+Dry cat food is good for a long time (sometimes a year or longer) in the original sealed bag.
 Look for a “best by” or “use by” date on the bag to find out if an unopened bag is still fresh.

 Once opened, it’s best to use dry cat food within about six weeks.
 Although you might be tempted to transfer your dry cat food into a plastic container, it’s best to keep it in the original bag, which has a special liner designed to maximize the freshness of the food.
 Fold the top of the bag down all the way, squeezing out as much air as you can, and clip it closed, then store the bag in a cool, dry place.

-As with dry food, look for a “best by” or “use by” date on the can, tray or pouch to determine if unopened wet cat food is still good.
+As with dry food, look for a “best by” or “use by” date on the can, tray, or pouch to determine if unopened wet cat food is still good.
 Once opened, wet cat food is highly perishable.
-Food can only be left out a few hours before it will spoil, and leftovers must be refrigerated.
+Wet food can be left out for only a few hours before it will spoil, and leftovers must be refrigerated.
 Use wet cat food within five to seven days of opening it.

-On the flip side, dry cat food is usually higher in carbohydrates than wet cat food, and typically has less protein (especially animal protein) than wet cat food.
+On the flip side, compared with wet cat food, dry cat food is usually higher in carbohydrates and has less protein (especially animal protein).
 Although cats can digest and absorb beneficial nutrients from carbohydrates, cats have no minimum nutritional requirement for carbohydrates.

-Cats are obligate carnivores.
-This means that in the wild, cats would eat very little if any carbs as their diet would mainly consist of eating small prey animals (high amounts of protein and moderate amounts of fat).
+Cats are obligate carnivores, meaning that they require animal protein in their diet.
+Wild cats eat very little carbs, if any, as their diet consists mainly of eating small prey animals.
+These small prey animals have high amounts of protein and moderate amounts of fat.
 Dry cat food is a less natural type of diet for cats, although domestic cats have evolved to live and thrive on dry cat foods.